New insight into river flows and sediment transport under ice cover

-The ice‐covered season plays an important role developing river channels.
+The river flows and ice‐covered season plays an important role developing river channels.
 These earth surface processes and landforms are a new study from the University of Eastern Finland shows.
 The spatial variability of sediment transport and differences in depositional and erosional locations increase in ice‐covered conditions.

 However, the greatest erosional forces locating in the shallow sections of the river.
 That’s in both open‐channel and ice‐covered conditions.
 Although, ice cover narrowed the flow area.
 The findings published inEarth Surface Processes and Landforms.